 According to Gartner, “25% of customer service and support operations will integrate virtual customer assistant (VCA) or chatbot technology across engagement channels by 2020, up from less than two per cent in 2017.”

-Customer service automation should be viewed as a significant enhancement (not threat) in the customer contact areas of all organisations.
+Automated customer service should be viewed as a significant enhancement (not threat) in the customer contact areas of all organisations.
 It is a valuable way to support the highly skilled role of the customer service team and in fact helps them to work smarter, not harder, when designed and integrated correctly.